West Texas Walk of Fame

 A very special thank you to Caldwell Entertainment, Lubbock Moonlight Musicals, the Southwest Collection, Lone Star Decorating, Advanced Graphix, Tarpley Music, the Buddy Holly Center and City of Lubbock for their invaluable assistance and support of this project!

 "The West Texas Walk of Fame" began as a tribute to Rock and Roll legend Buddy Holly in the late 70's.
 Larry Corbin and Jerry Coleman were in Nashville visiting their singer/songwriter friend Waylon Jennings.
 Waylon brought up the subject of recognizing Buddy Holly.
 This conversation culminated into a concept of honoring the growing list of famous artists and musicians who had come from West Texas.

-The West Texas Walk of Fame is located on the corner of 19th Street and Crickets Avenue across from the Buddy Holly Center.
+"The West Texas Walk of Fame" is located on the corner of 19th Street and Crickets Avenue in the Buddy and Maria Elena Holly Plaza across from the Buddy Holly Center.